Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 Oregon ranks #15 of 50 states overall (57.69/100, 3 stars).
 Strong Cat 5 score (91.67) from permanent title branding and comprehensive brand carryover.
 Weaker Cat 2 score (42.86) from no cooling-off period, no BHPH rate cap, and discretionary-only add-on disclosure.

 Scores are based on primary source verification of statutes, AG guidance, and court rules.
 Rankings update automatically as additional states are verified.
-Last verified: 2026-03-29.
+Last verified: 2026-07-25.

 Oregon Used Car FAQ

-The Oregon Unlawful Trade Practices Act (UTPA), ORS 646.605-646.652, is Oregon's primary consumer protection statute for used car buyers dealing with dealers.
+The Oregon Unlawful Trade Practices Act (UTPA), sometimes called the Oregon Unfair Trade Practices Act, ORS 646.605-646.652, is Oregon's primary consumer protection statute for used car buyers dealing with dealers.
 It prohibits a long list of deceptive and unfair business practices including misrepresenting a vehicle's condition, concealing known material defects, false advertising, and deceptive financing practices.
 A dealer who violates the UTPA is exposed to a private lawsuit by the buyer, AG enforcement, and civil penalties up to $25,000 per willful violation (ORS 646.642).
 The critical distinction buyers must understand: Oregon's UTPA requires you to prove the dealer acted willfully -- meaning the dealer knew or should have known the conduct was unlawful.
 This is a harder standard than most states.
 California's UCL requires no intent.
 Illinois's ICFA requires no intent.
 Washington's CPA requires no intent.
 Oregon sits in the minority of states that impose a willful standard under ORS 646.638(1).
 In practical terms: outright fraud and deliberate concealment are actionable.
 Negligent failure to discover a problem is harder to win unless you can show the dealer knew or had reason to know.

 Under ORS 646.638(1), a prevailing consumer can recover: (1) Actual damages -- what you lost because of the violation; (2) Statutory minimum of $200 if actual damages are less; (3) Punitive damages -- the court or jury may award punitive damages if the conduct warrants it; (4) Attorney fees -- discretionary, meaning the court may award them to the prevailing party.
 Two important limitations.
 First, the $200 minimum is a floor, not a ceiling -- if your actual damages are $8,000, you can recover $8,000 plus punitive and discretionary fees.
 Second, attorney fee shifting is discretionary in Oregon, not mandatory.
 Compare this to Washington's CPA (RCW 19.86.090) which provides mandatory attorney fees and discretionary treble damages up to $25,000.
 Oregon buyers have punitive damages available but no guaranteed treble multiple and no mandatory fee award.
 The practical consequence: Oregon UTPA cases with smaller actual damages are harder to attract on contingency than states with mandatory fee shifting.
 Cases with significant actual damages or clear punitive facts are more viable.